aidotse/studio-cli/README.md

 Run this when

-- you want to generate presigned URLs (valid for 5 minutes) to distribute to hackathon participants
+- you want to generate presigned URLs (valid for 5 minutes) to distribute to hackathon participants.
+  > Note: This is not necessary if you use the web-app

 ### Finish an event